Lemoncode/react-typescript-samples/hooks/05_Refactor/Readme.md

   - The child components remains as pure presentational.
-  - You have only one place where the updates is being done, and you have control over it, you could easily change behavior e.g. if the user has alreay started typing then name then ignore the ajax call.
+  - You have only one place where the updates is being done, and you have control over it, you could easily change behavior e.g. if the user has already started typing the name then ignore the ajax call.

 We will stick with the second approach in the rest of examples, but we encourage you to go through both approaches as a learning excercise.